tc39/proposal-slice-notation/README.md

 syntax work well within the JavaScript model, such a `view` data structure is not included in this proposal.

-### What happens when you slice a String that contains multi-point characters?

-The slice notation maintains the behavior of the existing `String.prototype.slice` method.

-### Should we ban slice notation on strings?
+### Should slice notation work on strings?

 The `String.prototype.slice` method doesn't work well with unicode characters.
 [This blog post](https://mathiasbynens.be/notes/javascript-unicode) by Mathias Bynens, explains the problem.

-Given that the existing method doesn't work well, banning the slice notation for strings _might_ be a good idea to prevent more footguns.
+Given that the existing method doesn't work well, this proposal does not add `@@slice` to `String.prototype`.

 ### How about combining this with `+` for append?